jlettvin/UnicodeLexer/README.md

 Similar tables are built within the python code for local testing.
 This code is new to 2016, and supersedes the 2001 code.

-TODO: build classification table in Python which may outperform other implementations including ANTLR4 grammar.
+TODO: Finish classification table in Python which may outperform other implementations including ANTLR4 grammar.